Learning Generalisable Omni-Scale Representations for Person Re-Identification: Experiments

-\keypoint{Comparative Results} Table~\ref{tab:xdomain_single_src} compares OSNet-AIN with current state-of-the-art UDA methods, which additionally benefit from unlabelled target data through per-domain model adaptation.
-It is clear that OSNet-AIN achieves comparable results on the unseen target datasets.
-In particular, on Market1501$\to$Duke, OSNet-AIN outperforms all UDA methods at R1 except ECN.
+\keypoint{Comparative Results} Table~\ref{tab:xdomain_single_src} compares OSNet-AIN with current state-of-the-art cross-domain re-ID methods based on UDA, which obtain unfair gains by using the target data.
+It is clear that OSNet-AIN achieves promising results on the target datasets despite only using source data---it outperforms most UDA methods in terms of R1.
 When the source dataset is large such as MSMT17, OSNet-AIN substantially improves the cross-domain performance (R1) from 52.4\% to 71.1\% on Duke and 61.0\% to 70.1\% on Market1501, which are close to the performance of the latest UDA methods.
-It is noted that the top-performing UDA methods (ECN, HHL, CamStyle and ATNet in the small source case) all rely on image-to-image translation models such as CycleGAN~\cite{CycleGAN} to synthesise target-style images and have complex adaptation procedures for each target domain.
-These thus severely hinder their deployment to real-world applications where out-of-the-box solution is desired.
+It is noted that most top-performing UDA methods (ECN, HHL, CamStyle and ATNet in the small source case) rely on image-to-image translation models such as CycleGAN~\cite{CycleGAN} to synthesise target-style images and have complex adaptation procedures for each target domain.
+These thus severely hinder their deployment in real-world applications where out-of-the-box solution is desired.
 In contrast, OSNet-AIN enables adaptation-free, plug-and-play deployment once trained on a source dataset.
+Notably, in the more challenging scenario where the source dataset is small but the target dataset is large, i.e.~Market1501$\to$MSMT17, as shown in Table~\ref{tab:xdomain_test_msmt}, OSNet-AIN can achieve performance on par with ECN---the latter benefits from more unlabelled target data from MSMT17.

+To further demonstrate our model's capability, we conduct evaluation on multi-source domain generalisation~\cite{zhao2021learning} where a model is trained using multiple source datasets, such as a combination of Market1501, Duke, and CUHK03, and tested on an unseen target dataset, such as MSMT17.
+Please see Appendix~\ref{appx:msdg} and Table~\ref{tab:msdg}.